mautic/developer-documentation-new/.github/CONTRIBUTING.md

 - When you contribute to the project for the first time, please consider checking the [good first issue](https://github.com/mautic/developer-documentation-new/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) or [help wanted](https://github.com/mautic/developer-documentation-new/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22) labels.

-- If you wish to work on an open issue, please comment on the issue, and a maintainer will assign it to you.
+- If you wish to work on an open issue, please comment on the issue, and wait to be assigned by a maintainer.

   If an issue isn't assigned, it's assumed to be available for anyone to work on.
 So, ensure that you're assigned to an issue **before** beginning work to avoid conflicts.

-  **Note:** Please don't ask maintainers to assign you to another issue before you have finished working on yours and created a PR.
+  **Note:** please don't ask maintainers to assign you to another issue before you have finished working on yours and created a PR.

 - Please don't ask maintainers to assign you to an issue that already has someone assigned to it.
 If the assigned issue hasn't been addressed for a while and you're interested in working on it, leave a comment to ask about its status and progress.